scossin/matchID-project.github.io/recipes.md

 Every dataengineer or datascientist wants to optimize the algorithm knowing what it does.

 This method execute pure python code, given that the data in input is the `df` dataframe processed by the recipes above.
-You should use this method everytime you process large volumes, because the `apply` method
+You should use this method everytime you process large volumes, because the `apply` method is much slower.

 The values of the dataframe are accessible within the `row` array.
 A particular `column` value is available in `row['column']` as in `column`.